Please review this page for answers to some of the most commonly asked questions about our studio and our practice.

 We have two bathrooms that double as changing rooms.
 We ask that students respect the modesty of others and change only in the bathrooms.

-We supply ample props (mats, blocks, straps, eye pillows) for all our students to use.
-Some students prefer to bring their own yoga mat.
+Unfortunately, due to Covid-19, we no longer supply props (mats, blocks, straps, eye pillows). to use.
 We stock basic props (blocks, straps, eye pillows) for purchase and will be happy to special order you a new yoga mat in the color of your choice.
 There are mat samples in the sales case.

 It is always best to practice yoga on an empty stomach.
 If you get hungry before class, drink water or have a piece of fruit one hour before.
 It is important to rehydrate after class.
-Yoga postures clean and purify the blood and organs, so drink plenty.
-We have a water cooler, filled daily with fresh, clean, deep well water.
+Yoga postures cleanse the organs and purify the blood, so drink up!
+We have a water cooler, filled with fresh, clean, deep well water.
 You may refill your water bottle from our bathroom faucets.

 People from all religious backgrounds practice and enjoy the physical, emotional and mental health benefits of yoga.
 Hatha yoga in itself is not a religion.
 We do offer yoga philosophy as a part of our intermediate classes, but do not require our students to follow any particular teaching.
 We welcome people from all traditions and beliefs to study with us.
 For more information about the philosophical lineages of yoga that we love to study, please read our bio on the teacher page.